Anne Will: Career in television

 Will began her career in radio and television at Sender Freies Berlin.
 At the end of 1992 she started presenting the talk show Mal ehrlich and the sports magazine Sportpalast.
 She hosted the Westdeutscher Rundfunk show Parlazzo from 1996 to 1998.

 In November 1999 Will became the first woman to host the Sportschau sport show.
-During the 2000 Summer Olympics, she presented live sport shows from Sydney, Australia for the ARD.
+During the 2000 Summer Olympics, she presented live sport shows from Sydney for the ARD.

 From 14 April 2001 to 24 June 2007 she presented the late night news magazine Tagesthemen alternating with Ulrich Wickert and, from September 2006, with his successor Tom Buhrow.

 Anne Will, 2007–2023

 Will's political talk show Anne Will ran from 16 September 2007 to 3 December 2023.
 It succeeded Sabine Christiansen's similar show when Christiansen retired.
 Will was succeeded at the Tagesthemen by Caren Miosga.

 Alongside Maybrit Illner, Peter Kloeppel and Stefan Raab, Will also moderated the only TV election debate between incumbent Chancellor Angela Merkel and her competitor Peer Steinbrück ahead of the 2013 elections, which was aired live on four of Germany's most-watched television channels during prime-time.
 She also interviewed Merkel in September 2009 (shortly before the 2009 election), in October 2015, in February 2016, November 2016 and in June 2018 (following the 44th G7 summit).
-She hosted Merkel’s successor Olaf Scholz for the first time in March 2022.
+She hosted Merkel's successor Olaf Scholz for the first time in March 2022.
 Among the international dignitaries who appeared on the show were the foreign ministers of Austria and Luxembourg, Sebastian Kurz (2016) and Jean Asselborn (2014, 2015 and 2018).

 In 2010, Will interviewed former Chancellor Gerhard Schröder for daily newspaper Süddeutsche Zeitung.